neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 ## Transfer Learning the Model

-Here are the transfer learning commands used to generate these models.
+The following commands were used to generate the models:

 - Question Answering (SQuAD)
 ```bash